Amirabad, Jajrom

-Amirabad (اميراباد) (Note: Also romanized as Amīrābād) is a village in, and the capital of, Miyan Dasht Rural District of the Central District of Jajrom County, North Khorasan province, Iran.
+Amirabad (اميراباد) (Note: Also romanized as Amīrābād) is a village in, and the capital of, Miyan Dasht Rural District in the Central District of Jajrom County, North Khorasan province, Iran.
 The rural district was previously administered from the city of Eivar.
 Prior to this, the capital of the rural district was the village of Kalateh-ye Baqer.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 489 in 130 households.
 The following census in 2011 counted 456 people in 144 households.
-The 2016 census measured the population of the village as 428 people in 144 households.
-It was the most populous village in its rural district.
+The 2016 census measured the population of the village as 428 people in 144 households, the most populous in its rural district.